Jason Childers, Director of Bands

 Mr. Stafford enjoys teaching a private studio of Saxophone students as well as other woodwind students.
 He has enjoyed performing Saxophone locally with the Lenoir-Rhyne University Wind Symphony, the Lenoir-Rhyne University Jazz Ensemble, the Hickory Jazz Orchestra, and the Asheville Jazz Orchestra.
 Mr. Stafford is a member of the North Carolina Bandmasters Association, the National Association for Music Education, the North Carolina Music Educators Association and the Community Music Club of Caldwell County.

-Mr. Stafford resides in Caldwell County with his two wonderful children, Ellie and Nate.
+Mr. Stafford resides in Catawba County with his two wonderful family, Sarah, Ellie and Nate.
 In his spare time, he enjoys spending time with his family as well as playing a little golf.

 Leah Massey, Hudson Middle School Director of Bands

 Leah Massey is in her 15th year of teaching and has been the band director at Hudson Middle School in Hudson, NC since 2008.
 She is a native of Caldwell County and a graduate of Hibriten High School.
 Massey attended Appalachian State University, earning her Bachelor of Music in Music Education degree in 2005.
 She began her career at West Alexander Middle School, teaching there for three years.